 Those involved in the incident seemed to be leaving a private New Year's Eve party just down the street at 339 N. West Ave., Police Chief Greg Tabor said.

-Several witnesses told police Rankin was talking with a woman in the parking lot of Arsaga's at the Depot when Coney walked up to check on her.
-Coney and the woman were friends, according to the police report.
+Several witnesses told police that Rankin was talking with a woman in the parking lot of Arsaga's at the Depot when Coney walked up to check on her.
+Coney and the woman were friends, police said.

-The men exchanged words and Rankin put the gun back in his pocket before a physical altercation began.
-Coney fell to the ground before Rankin stood over him, pulled the gun from his pocket and fired one shot striking Coney in his chest, according to the release.
+The men exchanged words and Rankin put the gun back in his pocket before a physical altercation began, police said.
+Coney fell to the ground before Rankin stood over him, pulled the gun from his pocket and fired one shot, striking Coney in his chest, according to the news release.

 A police officer was flagged down at 12:47 a.m.
-Rankin fled and police found and arrested him about 4 a.m. near Stadium Drive and Rochier Street.
+Rankin fled, and police found and arrested him about 4 a.m. near Stadium Drive and Rochier Street, authorities said.

 Print Headline: Hearing set for suspect in New Year's Day killing